 PTSD is what takes me back to the abuse, even years after leaving.
-It is the involuntary physical responses to receiving bills or bank statements.
-It is the crushing feeling of defeat when something trivial goes wrong.
-It is the mountain of guilt for dishes undone or laundry unironed.
+It’s the involuntary physical responses to receiving bills or bank statements.
+It’s the crushing feeling of defeat when something trivial goes wrong.
+It’s the mountain of guilt for dishes undone or laundry unironed.
 It is the vivid dreams that take hours and sometimes days to shake.
-It is the jump or panic when I see a woman with short grey hair and glasses or a man with a hat on a mobility scooter.
+It is the jump or panic when I see a woman with short grey hair and glasses or a man on a mobility scooter wearing a hat.

-So many people only associate PTSD with combat soldiers, and those who have dealt with domestic violence know what it is like to fight a constant war at home.
+So many people only associate PTSD with combat soldiers.
+But those who have dealt with domestic violence, for example, know what it’s like to fight a constant war at home.
 PTSD is a response to trauma, just as bleeding is a response to cutting your finger.
 Unfortunately, no bandage is big enough to cover up PTSD, and healing is an intense and long process.
-Unfortunately some of it takes place at 3.15 in the morning…
+And sometimes that processing happens at 3.15 in the morning.